‘Jersey Shore’ Star Mike Sorrentino Shares Prison Story In New YouTube Series

 In the caption to the clip, Mike shared that the video series would be made available on YouTube beginning February 4.

-Mike’s fellow Jersey Shore castmates and longtime friends including Nicole “Snooki” Polizzi and Pauly D both posted comments congratulating their pal on his latest endeavor.
+Mike’s fellow Jersey Shore cast mates and longtime friends, including Nicole “Snooki” Polizzi and Pauly D, both posted comments congratulating their pal on his latest endeavor.

 Fans of the reality star also shared their sentiments.